andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev has a new --no-sort option to disable grouping metrics with tree nodes.

 ## TMA 4.6 release
 * toplev updated to Ahmad Yasin's TMA 4.6
   * Support for Intel Xeon Max processors (SPRHBM)